Affine logic for constructive mathematics: Real analysis

 Now suppose $X$ is a cut-metric space and we have $a\lin X$ and $B\lsub X$.
 As observed intuitionistically in~\cite{richman:cuts}, $\cC$ is a complete lattice (which $\dR_d$ is not, constructively\footnote{The ``strongly monotonic cuts'' or ``MacNeille reals'' are also a complete lattice, but their meets and joins involve double-negation, making them less useful than those of $\cC$; see~\cite[\S3]{richman:cuts}.}); thus we can define the \textbf{distance from $a$ to $B$} as an infimum:

 Rather than defining infima in $\L$-posets in general, we simply make this explicit:

 Even if each $d(a,b)$ is a Dedekind real, $d(a,B)$ may not be.
 But the observation of Richman~\cite{richman:cuts} is that if we treat $d(a,B)$ as a cut, then its inequality relations to rational (hence also real) numbers are exactly what we would expect of such a ``distance''.
-In the standard interpretation, these become:
+In the antithesis translation, these become:

 If $B$ is affirmative, $q \le d(a,B)$ becomes Richman's $\forall b^B. (q \le d(a,b))$.
 We also have: